 Originally from Clintwood, Virginia, Ben chose to move a bit further south when selecting the perfect law school for him – the University of Tennessee.

 While in law school, Ben clerked for two different Southwest Virginia law firms before accepting a position with Frantz, McConnell & Seymour, LLP as an associate attorney.
 He became a partner of the firm in 2007.
 Known as a straight shooter who is extremely thorough, Ben’s clients realize quickly that he puts them first, is always available and is very empathic regarding whatever issues they are facing.
-Eighteen years of experience provide him with the type of confidence and knowledge required to protect and advocate for them.
+Twenty plus years of experience provide him with the type of confidence and knowledge required to protect and advocate for them.